Neubauer-Group/UFOManager/README.md

     ...
 ```
 For metadata.json, basic information is required.
 You can see the requirements in [example](https://github.com/ThanosWang/UFOModel_Upload_Download/blob/main/metadata.json)

-You can start the python script in the terminal
+After everything being set up, you can start the python script in the terminal
 ```bash
 $ python2 or python3 Upload.py
 ```